ArakamiTech/cristhiantr/README.md

 - 💬 Ask me about **what do you want about Java backend development**

 - 📫 How to reach me **cristhiant_92@hotmail.com**

-- 📄 Know about my experiences: Systems Engineer, Specialist in Software Engineering, more than 3 years of design and implement IT solutions experience.
-Java web development experience (SOAP and REST web services / microservices); JPA framework, Spring Boot, MVC; Hibernate.

 - ⚡ Fun fact **Geek and nerd**